popitsch/rnalib/docs/readme.rst

 Tests
 -----

-Pygenlib tests use various test data files that can be created by running the testdata python script.
+rnalib tests use various test data files that can be created by running the testdata python script.
 This class contains a `test_resources` dict that describes the various test resources and their origin.
 Briefly, this script does the following for each configured resource: